 - 170 EUR per month for the third child

 - 195 EUR per month for any more children

 Another huge benefit a working nurse can receive is educational assistance.
 It can include Professional Training (Weiterbildung) or a full Bachelor’s or Master’s Degree.
 While Professional Training is offered in many companies, only big businesses/hospitals can provide workers with a full degree.

 Over the last 10 years, there had been significant improvement in educational assistance within companies.
 Many make a partnership with universities, where employees can start a degree course.

-This benefit is a part of the above mentioned educational assistance, but in smaller importance both for employee and employer.
-If before it was an entire degree or professional training here it’s all about learning while working.
+This benefit is a part of the above-mentioned educational assistance, but in smaller importance both for employee and employer.
+If before it was an entire degree or professional training here, it’s all about learning while working.

-Moreover, attending conferences, reading journals/books, attending graduate schools, and joining specialty organizations, they can keep their knowledge updated.
+Moreover, by attending conferences, reading journals/books, attending graduate schools, and joining specialty organizations, they can keep their knowledge updated.